-As we ease into summer, I've been recalling a two-week safari to East Africa that I took six summers ago, a life-changing experience that widened my heart and inspired my mind.
-Below is the fifth in a series of dispatches I wrote on that trip.
+Following my recent conversation with Emily Barth and Matt Kukta about their unexpected honeymoon adventure in Kenya, I’ve been recalling a life-changing two-week safari to East Africa that I took in 2008.
+Below is the fifth in a series of dispatches I wrote on that Kenya trip.

-MASAI MARA NATIONAL RESERVE — Nighttime at Bateleur Tented Camp, just outside Masai Mara National Reserve in western Kenya, near the Tanzanian border.
+MASAI MARA NATIONAL RESERVE — Nighttime at Bateleur Tented Camp, just outside Masai Mara National Reserve in western Kenya, near the Tanzania border.

 Right now I’m sitting on a luxurious king-size bed surrounded by old leather traveling cases, leather-bound books on a mahogany desk, and wooden spears.
 Behind me is a porcelain sink with gleaming brass taps, a separate stone-floored shower area with organic shampoos and lotions and a certifiably high-powered shower, and a wood-paneled bathroom with a modern toilet.
 In front of me is a roof-to-floor mosquito net that I’ve zipped shut, and beyond that the deeply dark night alive with a symphony of surrounding sounds.